qtnc/6pad2/doc/python-scripting-api.md

 :	The checked/unchecked state of the item. int radio:
-:	Whether or not the item is a radio button menu item.
+:	Whether or not the item is a radio button menu item. callable action:
+:	The action function that has to be called when the item is clicked.
+This is None for submenus or built-in menu items (i.e. items that are natively managed).

 # Task dialogs and TaskDialog class {#taskDialog}
 Task dialogs offer a major evolution over old message boxes, allowing much more customization, flexibility and input controls.
 They are described [on the MSDN](https://msdn.microsoft.com/en-us/library/windows/desktop/bb787471(v=vs.85).aspx).